 © 2016 Alka Girdhar

-As she switched channels on television, Laila paused to focus on one and looked intently at what they were showing.
+Just as young Laila switched channels on the television, she paused to focus on one and looked intently at what they were showing.

-Suddenly she shouted, “Maa!
+Suddenly she shrieked, “Maa!
 Look!!
 Isn’t that brother?
+Look!
 They are showing his pictures.”

-Maa thought Laila is, as usual, day-dreaming so she didn’t come out.
+Maa thought Laila was, as usual, merely day-dreaming.
+And so she didn’t come out.

 Maa was shocked as well as too confused.
 “I have not seen your brother since long.
 Is that him?”